huriye4/Data_Science_Personal_Portfolio/README.md

 ## About the Project

 This website serves as a personal portfolio to highlight my work as a Data Scientist, including my background, skills, and key projects.
 It also provides a way for visitors to contact me directly through the site.

-## Features

-- **Responsive Design:** Works on various screen sizes including mobile, tablet, and desktop.
-- **Navigation:** Smooth scrolling between sections with a hamburger menu for mobile devices.
-- **Email Integration:** Visitors can send messages directly via the contact form.
-- **Project Showcases:** Detailed descriptions and links to my major data science projects.
-- **External Links:** Easy access to my other professional platforms such as GitHub.

 ## Technologies Used